 Directors and management are responsible for the other information.
-The other information comprises the information included in the Group's Annual Report for the year ended 30 June 2021 (but does not include the consolidated financial statements and our auditor's report thereon).
+The other information comprises the information included in the Annual Report of the Company, Directors' report and the disclosure requirements of the South Pacific Stock Exchange for the year ended 30 June 2022, but does not include the consolidated financial statements and our auditor's report thereon.